ur-whitelab/hoomd-tf/README.md

 ## Saving Data

 Using variables is the best way to save computed quantities while running a compute graph.
-You can create a variable using `v = tf.Variable(initial_value, name=name))`.
-Using a name is critical, since that's how you load it later on.
+You can create a variable using `v = tf.Variable(initial_value, name=name)`.
+Using a name is critical because that is how you load it after running your simulation.
 Then assign or accumulate values using the `op1 = v.assign(..)` and `op2 = v.assign_add(...)` operations.
 You must ensure that these operations are actually called in your graph by using `out_nodes` like in the example below:

 ```python
 # set-up graph